CipherSechs/HowTo/README.md

 ![RENDER - Plate_3x11OPSa](https://user-images.githubusercontent.com/97874862/149796749-d8183334-6476-4d9a-8d5f-4b48c856548e.png)
 <br/><br/>
 ## Usage
 In this case, an owner of the seed word may decide to shift the **cipher**; ie the punched/marked holes to the right 'x' amount of spaces, thereby obfuscating the actual seed word stored.
 Only the owner of the wallet would know the correct 'x' amount to shift the pattern back to - to reference the correct seed word.
-The cipher can be shifted by the **whole** word, or via **one digit**.<br/>
+The cipher can be shifted by the **whole** word, or via **one digit**.<br/><br/>
+There is no specific option or marking available for the user to 'note' the amount the pattern is shifted to, we will leave that up to the user.
+It is preferable not to show such information regardless.<br/>
 See below photo for an illustrative explanation.
 <br/>
 ###### Cipher shifted incrementally by WHOLE word
 ![BIP0039 - CipherShift01](https://user-images.githubusercontent.com/97874862/149953746-16514cf7-2e18-4410-8336-1159db226fdd.png)

-###### Cipher shifted incrementally by DIGIT only
+###### Cipher shifted incrementally by DIGIT only.
+Using a pencil/marker on the CipherTag™/12-Word-Plate is helpful to mark/calculate the cipher 'shift' amount.
 ![BIP0039 - CipherShift02](https://user-images.githubusercontent.com/97874862/149953768-af4cb8da-2dce-4a2b-8540-c12cd8106d81.png)
 <br/><br/>
 ## DISCLAIMER